juliend88/coreos/README-EN.md

 This link will explain the entire process to follow to download and add the images in the OpenStack Glance module.

 - https://coreos.com/os/docs/latest/booting-on-openstack.html

+Feel free to use the range of type instances n2, n1 our type of instances being widely used.